gansm/finalcut/doc/memory-management.md

 parent->addChild(child);
 ```

-The child object assignment can be removed at any time with
+To remove a child object from its parent at any time, use `delChild()`.
-`delChild()`.

 ```cpp
 FObject* parent = new FObject();